d11wtq/skittle/README.md

     binary (i.e. if you execute the system binary `git` in a dep named `git`, you will indeed execute /usr/bin/git, rather than recurse into the dep function)

-## Design Objectives

-Like Babushka, Skittle aims to make it really easy to think about large problems—like how to provision an entire server or virtual machine with Apache, PostgreSQL, Memcached and elasticsearch in a way that is easily reproducible—in small units.
-And like _Babashka_, Skittle aims to do that with no dependencies.
-So we use bash, because you almost certainly have it available on your \*nix system and most of the things you do when provisioning machines call system commands.
-Shell scripting just makes sense when most of the work you need to do involves running shell commands.

-Unlike _Babashka_, Skittle takes a slightly different approach to dependency resolution.
-It makes use of subshells, in order to avoid in-memory state leakage between your dependencies.
-You can do things like nesting related dependencies inside each other and not have to worry about clobbering previous definitions.
-It also provides a more readable output format.

 ## Donations